Tax exemption: Approaches for exemption

-Charitable and religious organizations
+Charitable, nonprofit and religious organizations

-Many tax systems provide complete exemption from tax for recognized charitable organizations.
+Many tax systems provide complete exemption from tax for recognized charitable or nonprofit organizations.
 Such organizations may include religious organizations (temples, mosques, churches, etc.), fraternal organizations (including social clubs), public charities (e.g., organizations serving homeless persons), or any of a broad variety of organizations considered to serve public purposes.

 The U.S. system exempts from Federal and many state income taxes the income of organizations that have qualified for such exemption.
 Qualification requires that the organization be created and operated for one of a long list of tax-exempt purposes, which includes more than 28 types of organizations and also requires, for most types of organizations, that the organization apply for tax-exempt status with the Internal Revenue Service, or be a religious or apostolic organization.
-Note that the U.S. system does not distinguish between various kinds of tax-exempt entities (such as educational versus charitable) for purposes of granting exemption, but does make such distinctions with respect to allowing a tax deduction for contributions.
+The U.S. system does not distinguish between various kinds of tax-exempt entities (such as educational versus charitable) for purposes of granting exemption, but does make such distinctions with respect to allowing a tax deduction for contributions.

 The UK generally exempts public charities from business rates, corporation tax, income tax, and certain other taxes.

+Tax exemption status of nonprofit organizations can in some cases result in financial mismanagement and negative societal value.